Azure/bacc/docs/tutorials/vizer.md

 This tutorial is designed to use an existing storage account for the datasets instead of creating a new one.
 If you don't already have one, create a storage with a blob container and upload some datasets to it.
 Make sure the storage account is accessible from a public network.
-If you want the deployment to create a new storage account, you can modify the [`storage.jsonc`](../../examples/vizer/storage.jsonc) configuration file by simply removing the `credentials` section.
+If you want to let the deployment create a new storage account, then do not provide any of the `storage*` parameters described below.

 ## Step 2: Deploy the batch account and other resources